swifdog/getting-started/CONTRIBUTING.md

 - Should be as simple as is needed for the service.
 - Should not send data to any 3rd party service except for the purposes of installing dependencies.
-- Should not fall below the scaling values recommended by the manufacturer
+- Should not fall below the scaling recommendations by the manufacturer

 Thank you